github/developer.github.com/content/v3/oauth.md

 #### Normalized scopes

-When requesting multiple scopes, the token will be saved with a normalized list of scopes, discarding any scopes that are already included in any other scopes in the list.
+When requesting multiple scopes, the token will be saved with a normalized list of scopes, discarding those that are implicitly included by another requested scope.
 For example, requesting `user,gist,user:email` will result in a token with `user` and `gist` scopes only since the access granted with `user:email` scope [is included](#scopes) in the `user` scope.